 Prerequisite: You must be concurrently enrolled in the Career Center’s Internship Practicum Course, PRAC 098 or PRAC 099.

 - First, arrange your internship with the UMBC Career Center.
-Register your internship for PRAC 98 or 99 on UMBCworks using these instructions or schedule an appointment with Beth Rudoy (firstname.lastname@example.org) online or by calling 410-455-2216.
+Register your internship for PRAC 98 or 99 on UMBCworks using these instructions or schedule an appointment with Jen Spencer Heilman (firstname.lastname@example.org) online or by calling 410-455-2216.
 Once registered, the Career Center will send you an email confirmation for your enrollment in PRAC 98 or 99, with instructions for requesting credit.

-- You can then go ahead and register for IS 399.
+- You need to then register for IS 399.

 Frequently Asked Questions:

 A. There are two primary methods to getting an internship: If you have no job or placement you should meet with a staff member at the UMBC Career Center and discuss resources for your search and learn about current opportunities.
 If you already have a job in the IT field you should visit the Career Center or complete the online PRAC registrationin order to link your current position to the internship program.
 If you have a position and you are not sure if it qualifies for IS 399 credit, contact the IS 399 instructor.

 Q. The Career Center has sent me an email confirmation for my enrollment in PRAC, now what do I do?

 A. Make an appointment with the instructor for IS 399 by emailing them.
 The instructor will make sure you are eligible for the class and give you the syllabus.

 If you are registering prior to the last day of the regular add date for the term, you will be given electronic clearance and you can then go online and register.
 If you are registering for IS 399 late in the term, there will be an extra step involved to get you added to the class that the instructor will discuss with you.
 (IS399 is open until about 1 month after the start of classes in the Fall and Spring.)